ibm-cloud-docs/BlockStorage/duplicate-volume.md

 ## Updating data on the duplicate from the parent volume in the UI
 {: #refreshindependentvol_ui}
 {: ui}

+As time passes and the primary volume changes, the duplicate volume can be updated with these changes to reflect the current state through the refresh action.
+The refresh involves taking a snapshot of the primary volume and then, updating the duplicate volume by using the data from that snapshot.

 1. Go to your list of {{site.data.keyword.blockstorageshort}} in the {{site.data.keyword.cloud_notm}} console by clicking **Infrastructure** > **Storage** > **{{site.data.keyword.blockstorageshort}}**.
 2. Locate the duplicate volume and click its name to view the volume details.